-At this level, it appears that the system "understands" its machine language.
+- d) At the machine-language programming level of abstraction, it appears that the system "understands" its machine language. - 4.
+The hardware design level: Ultimately, computer systems are built as interconnections of hardware devices known as gates, flip-flops, etc., combined to form registers and busses.
+These, in turn, are realized from primitive electronic building blocks known as transistors, resistors, capacitors etc. The resultant system is capable of directly executing the instructions comprising the machine language of the system.

-- 4. The hardware design level: Ultimately, computer systems are built as interconnections of hardware devices known as gates, flip-flops, etc., combined to form registers and busses.
-These, in turn, are realized from primitive electronic building blocks known as transistors, resistors, capacitors etc. The resultant system is capable of directly executing the instructions comprising the machine language of the system. - 5.
-The solid-state physics level: current computers are fabricated from materials such as silicon that have been chemically "doped" to alter their electronic properties.
+5. The solid-state physics level: current computers are fabricated from materials such as silicon that have been chemically "doped" to alter their electronic properties.
 Transistors, resistors, and capacitors are realized by utilizing the properties of these semiconductor materials.
 (Of course, future computers may use some other technology such as optics.)